-All funding incentives shall be structured in a manner that protects the public's investment and ensures that a specified minimum number of jobs will be created and / or maintained in Lexington-Fayette County for a specified duration.
-Newly created jobs must be subject to Lexington-Fayette County payroll-taxesoccupational license fees in order-to be eligible for this program.
+All funding incentives shall be structured in a manner that protects the public's investment and ensures that a specified minimum number of jobs will be created and/or maintained in Lexington-Fayette County for a specified duration.
 Funds will only be provided through a formal agreement with LFUCG.
 The Board will assist in the development of appropriate agreements.
-The preference of the LFUCG is to disburse funds as reimbursements for expenses, when applicable.
+The preference of the LFUCG is to disburse funds as reimbursements for expenses.
 At the discretion of the board, the funds may be disbursed in a different manner.
 In the event that a business fails to fulfill the minimum job requirements, penalties will apply in addition to any required repayment of funds under the agreement.
-However, in no event will LFUCG penalize a business which fails to create or retain jobs which were in excess of those required by the incentive fund loan or grantrelevant agreement.
+However, in no event will LFUCG penalize a business which fails to create or retain jobs which were in excess of those required by the incentive fund loan or grant agreement.
 The board maintains the discretion to attach additional taxpayer protections as necessary in incentive agreements.
 The following or similar types of provisions may be included in all funding agreements:

-- No grant or loan agreement may exceed ten (10) years in duration. - •Initial requests for disbursement will be made with the Activation Certificate which affirms that certain minimums established by the board or administration have been met. - Forgivable loans cannotwill not be approved for businesses locating or expanding in an existing Tax Increment Financing (TIF) district. - The business shall provide LFUCG with regular annual reports and updates as requested confirming the number of jobs above the minimum jobs baseline and criteria established in the agreement. - The agreements shall include a "but for" clause that indicates but for these incentives these jobs would not be created. - If feasible, all loans may be secured with the highest lien position available.
-Depending upon the circumstances, the The LFUCG may will require personal guaranties of the owner(s) or other additional security. - If it is in the best interest of LFUCG, the loan or grantrelevant agreement may be structured in a manner in which the incentive funds are disbursed over a period of time, or as reimbursement for a capital or operating expense instead of as a lump-sum disbursement. - The agreements shall include a best efforts clause regarding the use of funds.
+- No grant or loan agreement may exceed ten (10) years in duration. - Initial requests for disbursement will be made with the Activation Certificate which affirms that certain minimums established by the board or administration have been met. - The business shall provide LFUCG with regular annual reports and updates as requested confirming the number of jobs above the minimum jobs baseline and criteria established in the agreement. - The agreements shall include a "but for" clause that indicates but for these incentives these jobs would not be created. - If feasible, all loans may be secured with the highest lien position available.
+Depending upon the circumstances, the LFUCG may require personal guaranties of the owner(s) or other additional security. - If it is in the best interest of LFUCG, the loan or grant agreement may be structured in a manner in which the incentive funds are disbursed over a period of time, or as reimbursement for a capital or operating expense instead of as a lump-sum disbursement. - The agreements shall include a best efforts clause regarding the use of funds. - In the instance of a shut down or other cessation of operations, the company shall repay the full amount of the incentive plus any accrued interest.

-- In the instance of a shut down or other cessation of operations, the company shall repay the full amount of the incentive plus any accrued interest. - Repayment of the incentive may be secured by security covering the period of the loan.
-Disbursement of the loan may be contingent upon a letter of credit or other security. - Businesses receiving incentives will be required to sign an affidavit certifying proper use of the funds for operating or capital expenses outlined in their application and contract. - •Businesses that are found to have improperly utilized funds will be subject to financial penalties, in addition to other penalties at the discretion of the LFUCG. - Additional Jobs Fund incentive requests by a business shall be reviewed to determine the impact of all requests by that business on the Jobs Fund. - If the business is provided a loan and does not meet its job creation/retention target benchmarks, the incentive funding will be reduced and/or penalties will apply.
+Repayment of the incentive may be secured by security covering the period of the loan.
+Disbursement of the loan may be contingent upon a letter of credit or other security.

+Businesses receiving incentives will be required to sign an affidavit certifying proper use of the funds for operating or capital expenses outlined in their application and contract.
+Businesses that are found to have improperly utilized funds will be subject to financial penalties, in addition to other penalties at the discretion of the LFUCG.